 As James is an old friend and has tons of experience in renovating properties and similar home improvement projects, we took the opportunity to ask him how much the work cost and what other prices he received when he was gathering quotes.

 If you’re looking for a ballpark price for an intercom system connected to a door release lock, then this page is for you.

-The prices on this page were sourced in January 2018 and were for a 4-flat property in the south of the UK.
+The prices on this page were updated in 2021 and were for a 4-flat property in the south of the UK.
 Even if your requirements are different, you can still use this price guide to get a rough idea of how much an intercom system will cost.

 Before You Read Any Further…

 We are conducting research into how much consumers think certain home improvement projects will cost them.

 Answer the question below and you can see how others voted:

 James sourced four quotes for his intercom and door entry system.

 Here’s a list of all the materials included (use this for comparison):

 - Backlit panel for front door with 4 x nameplates